n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.hubspot.md

 # HubSpot

-The HubSpot node allows you to automate work in HubSpot, and integrate HubSpot with other applications. n8n has built-in support for a wide range of HubSpot features, including creating, updating, deleting, and getting contacts, deals, lists, engagements and companies.
+Use the HubSpot node to automate work in HubSpot, and integrate HubSpot with other applications. n8n has built-in support for a wide range of HubSpot features, including creating, updating, deleting, and getting contacts, deals, lists, engagements and companies.

 On this page, you'll find a list of operations the HubSpot node supports and links to more resources.